bazuayelewis/dannysqlchallenge-week5/README.md

 1. What is the total sales for the 4 weeks before and after 2020-06-15?
 What is the growth or reduction rate in actual values and percentage of sales?

-*With the WHERE clause I set multiple conditions such as my start date and what range my week number can be found in.
-I used the WEEK function to return the coresponding week number of the date specified and the BETWEEN function to set boundaries*
+*With the **WHERE** clause I set multiple conditions such as my start date and what range my week number can be found in.
+I used the **WEEK** function to return the coresponding week number of the date specified and the **BETWEEN** function to set boundaries*

-*I subtracted the total sales before the change from the total sales after the change to get thee diffrence in value, I also calculated for the growth/reduction rate.*
+*I subtracted the total sales before the change from the total sales after the change to get the diffrence in value, I also calculated for the growth/reduction rate in the 'percent' column.*
 ```sql
 WITH after_changes AS(
         SELECT SUM(sales) total_sales_after